allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 None of the states will have any special properties, so there’s no point in painstakingly showing all individual subclasses representing each state.
-Here are just a few example classes of the initial state (`NotStarted`) and one of the subsequent states:
+Here are just a few sample classes of the initial state (`NotStarted`) and one of the subsequent states:

 ```csharp
 public class NotStarted : StateBase